 Supporting self-regulation and time management:

 Online learning requires self-regulation and time-management skills.
-Help children with ADHD develop these skills by setting goals, prioritizing tasks, and utilizing visual timers or reminders.
+Help children with ADHD and time management challenges develop these skills by setting goals, prioritizing tasks, and utilizing visual timers or reminders.
 Consider the following strategies:

 Additional Support and Resources: